Xela3026/workflows-docs/docs/workflows.md

 <div className="dubheader">Response</div>

 The returned data will appear under 'Response'.
-Here you can check to see if your workflow is functionining properly, returning the correct values, and if there are any logical errors.
-If there is a formatting error, the poorly formatted JSON will not be executed.
-If enough JSON is poorly formatted, the 'Response" data will be blank.

-[comment]: <> (WIP WIP WIP WIP)
+This allows you to validate your workflow's functionality.

 <br/>